A protest march in Bangkok demanding the return of territory from France.

 The Thonburi began returning fire some 15 minutes after the attack commenced while the remainder of the fleet, caught by surprise, started raising steam with the aim of sailing out to battle.

-The Thonburi, struck by French shells, began to burn and, suffering from serious flooding, was beached.
-However, the remainder of the Thai squadron started engaging the French.
+The Thonburi, struck by French shells, began to burn and, suffering from serious flooding, was beached but the remainder of the Thai squadron started engaging the French.

-Faced with a Thai force now ready to fight at closer quarters and with his flagship hit, the French commander broke off the action and withdrew.
+Faced with a Thai force now ready to fight at closer quarters the French commander broke off the action and withdrew.
 The Thais lost 36 men killed in the action.
 French losses are unknown.

 Following the battle, the crew of the Thonburi put out the fires on their ship and re-floated her.
 She was towed back to Bangkok where she entered dry dock for repairs.
 The ship eventually became an accommodation hulk in Bangkok before being scrapped in 1956.